-U.S. stocks erased gains as optimism about a drop in jobless claims faded and a slump in Apple Inc. (AAPL) dragged down technology shares.
+U.S. stocks erased gains as optimism about a drop in jobless claims faded and a slump in Apple Inc. (AAPL:US) dragged down technology shares.

 The S&P 500 (SPX) increased less than 0.1 percent to 1,432.84 at 4 p.m. in New York.
 The benchmark gauge fell to the lowest level in a month yesterday on concern that the global economy is slowing down.
 The Dow Jones Industrial Average (DJU2) lost 18.58 points, or 0.1 percent, to 13,326.39.
 More than 6 billion shares traded hands on U.S. exchanges today, in line with the three- month average.

 “Weakness in Apple continues to be watched and traders are eyeing the S&P 50-day moving average as we slowly slip back towards that level,” Ryan Larson, the Chicago-based head of U.S. equity trading at RBC Global Asset Management (U.S.) Inc., said in an e-mail.
 His firm oversees $250 billion in assets.

 The S&P 500 has slipped 2.3 percent since reaching an almost five-year high of 1,465.77 on Sept.
 14. The benchmark index is less than 1 percent higher than its 50-day moving average of 1,427.11.
 Apple, the world’s most valuable company, sank 2 percent to $628.10, erasing an earlier rally of as much as 1 percent and helping to reverse gains for technology companies as a group in the S&P 500.
 The iPhone maker is down 11 percent since reaching its all-time high of $702.10 on Sept.
 19.